-Students must indicate their interest in membership by submitting an NHS Candidate Information Form (Requires Microsoft Word) The CIF is not an application for admission; rather it is a data collection form that assists the Faculty Council in selecting students for membership in the NHS.
+Students must indicate their interest in membership by submitting an NHS Candidate Information Form.
+The window for submitting this form will be from Monday, September 17 through Sunday, September 23, 2018 at 11:59pm.
+The CIF is not an application for admission; rather it is a data collection form that assists the Faculty Council in selecting students for membership in the NHS.

 I. Academic Criteria

 - Membership in the Candangos chapter of the National Honor Society is based upon scholarship, service, leadership and character.
 To be considered for selection to membership, the candidate must have been in attendance for a period of at least one semester at EAB.

 - Candidates eligible for selection must be members of the Sophomore, Junior or Senior class.
 Only grades earned while attending the 9th, 10th, 11th and 12th grades at Escola Americana de Brasilia will be considered to determine eligibility for membership of this chapter.

 - Students must have a minimum grade point average of 90 to be considered for membership.
 GPA will be calculated from the official EAB transcript and will be determined to 1 decimal point of accuracy.
 This scholastic level of achievement shall remain fixed, and shall be the required minimum scholastic level of achievement for admission to candidacy.
 Candidate eligibility shall then be considered on service, leadership and character.

 - During the first quarter, a list of candidates is posted.
 A student who believes he is eligible for candidacy and whose name is not on the list is invited to submit his name to the adviser.
 The adviser will recheck the scholarship rating, and if it is found that the student is eligible, the name will be added to the list.

 Once the list of candidates for possible selection is established, the following steps will take place: